 Prior to Each Use

 Step 1: Check the Oil

 Check engine oil and fuel levels: Top off both oil and fuel if low, or change oil if needed using a manufacturer-recommended oil.
-Consult engine's owner's manual for instructions.
+Consult engine's operator's manual for instructions.

 Check inflatable tires: Keep air pressure at value marked on tires or within 15 and 25 PSI.